uw-hai/crowdjs-server/README.md

 ## Run instructions
 - Run the application using either `heroku local` (if using Heroku) or `./run.sh .env -b host:port`.
 Use the second option if you would like to see exceptions.

+## Documentation
+Take a look at the `make_docs` script in the root directory.
+The documentation page will be saved to `docs/_build/html/index.html`

 ## Testing instructions
 - **DO NOT RUN UNIT TESTS ON YOUR PRODUCTION DATABASE!!!
 IT WILL BE CLEARED!!!**